-As a result of a \$300 million gift to the University of Arkansas in 2002, the Graduate School has made available a number of Doctoral Academy Fellowships to the ENDY program.
+As a result of a \$300 million gift to the University of Arkansas in 2003, the Graduate School has a number of Doctoral Academy Fellowships (DAF) that may be awarded to the

+ENDY program on a competitive basis.
 These fellowships are reserved for applicants of exceptional ability and promise for advanced research.
-Doctoral Academy Fellowships carry a stipend of \$21,400 annually plus paid tuition.
+Doctoral Academy Fellowships add \$10,000+\$13,187 base stipend provided by ENDY annually to the base stipend for ENDY graduate assistantships (\$13,000) and include paid tuition.
 These fellowships are awarded for up to four years to qualified candidates.
-To qualify for the Doctoral Academy Fellowship, students must have minimum scores on the Graduate Record Examination of 1100 (combined verbal + quantitative), 5.0 (GRE Analytical Writing), and a cumulative graduate GPA of 3.65.
+To qualify for the Doctoral Academy Fellowship, students must have minimum scores on the Graduate Record Examination of 301 (combined verbal + quantitative), 4.0 (GRE Analytical Writing), and a cumulative graduate GPA of 3.65.